matrix-org/synapse/docs/usage/administration/admin_api/registration_tokens.md

 Optional query parameters:
 - `valid`: `true` or `false`.
 If `true`, only valid tokens are returned.
-  If `false`, only invalid tokens are returned.
+  If `false`, only tokens that have expired or have had all uses exhausted are returned.
 If omitted, all tokens are returned regardless of validity.

 Example: